viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 ---
-title: "Plan Motion with an Arm and with a Gripper"
+title: "Plan Motion with an Arm and a Gripper"
 linkTitle: "Plan Motion with an Arm"
 weight: 20
 type: "docs"
-description: "Start using the Motion service to generate motion for robot arms and other components."
+description: "Use the Motion Service to move robot arms and other components."
 tags: ["arm", "gripper", "motion"]
 # SMEs: William S.
 ---